Skip to main content

 -t, --test SOUND_CARD_ID Test soundcard with the given id

-If you execute the script with the -d parameter it will list you the list of available sound cards that you can use to test or to run the script (you just need to get the sound card id)
+If you execute the script with the -d parameter it will list the available sound cards that you can use to test or to run the script (you just need to get the sound card id)

 ./noise_detection.rb -d